Digital-Anthropic/cloud-labs/docs/terraform/demos/Demo-readme/README.md

 and cloned.

 After we have the `main.tf` we can add the terraform script that will help us with creation of those projects and workspaces.
-They are acutally the modules from "ALT-F4-LLC" that we talked about.
+They are actually the modules from "ALT-F4-LLC" that we talked about.

 ```hcl